hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

 * `cluster_managed` - (Optional) Can be set to `true` if compute cluster membership will be managed through the `compute_cluster` resource rather than the`host` resource.
 Conflicts with: `cluster`.
 * `thumbprint` - (Optional) Host's certificate SHA-1 thumbprint.
-If not set the the CA that signed the host's certificate should be trusted.
+If not set the CA that signed the host's certificate should be trusted.
 If the CA is not trusted and no thumbprint is set then the operation will fail.
 * `license` - (Optional) The license key that will be applied to the host.
   The license key is expected to be present in vSphere.
 * `force` - (Optional) If set to true then it will force the host to be added, even if the host is already connected to a different vSphere instance.
-Default is `false`
+  Default is `false`.
 * `connected` - (Optional) If set to false then the host will be disconected.
   Default is `false`.
 * `maintenance` - (Optional) Set the management state of the host.
   Default is `false`.
 * `lockdown` - (Optional) Set the lockdown state of the host.
 Valid options are `disabled`, `normal`, and `strict`.
 Default is `disabled`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-Please refer to the vsphere_tag resource for more information on applying tags to virtual machine resources.
+Please refer to the `vsphere_tag` resource for more information on applying tags to resources.

 ## Attribute Reference

 * `id` - The ID of the host.

 ## Importing

-An existing host can be [imported][docs-import] into this resource via supplying the host's ID.
+An existing host can be [imported][docs-import] into this resource by supplying the host's ID.
 An example is below:

 [docs-import]: /docs/import/index.html

 ```
-terraform import vsphere_host.vm host-123
+terraform import vsphere_host.esx-01 host-123
 ```

 The above would import the host with ID `host-123`.